FAMILY LAW CASES WE HANDLE IN COLLIN COUNTY

 - is negative toward your extended family.

 Because parental alienation in Texas can affect the outcome of a custody case, it’s important to act quickly.
-Contact Underwood & Associates immediately for legal support in a family case, especially when you believe parental alienation is present.
+Contact the family law attorney in McKinney at Underwood & Associates immediately for legal support in a family case, especially when you believe parental alienation is present.
 We have experience in handling parental alienation cases and we understand the complexities involved in these highly emotional cases.

 We Practice Family Law in Your Best Interest